What is AIM Professional Services?

 For more information, read our guide about debt statute of limitations.

-How to stop AIM Professional Services from calling
+How to stop calls from AIM Professional Services

 How to file a complaint about AIM Professional Services

-If AIM Professional Services doesn't follow the debt collection rules, contact the consumer protection authority in your province.
+If you think that AIM Professional Services is breaking any debt collection rules, contact the consumer protection authority in your province.

 Before filing, document the dates and times of contact, the phone number used, what was said, and copies of any emails, letters or texts.